OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

     ![](./README-Images/image3.png)

-4. SharePoint Online also requires [the latest SharePoint Online Management Shell](https://www.microsoft.com/en-au/download/details.aspx?id=35588).
-This is not required for SharePoint On-Premise 2013/2016/2019.

 ## SharePoint Online
 Site creation will be performed automatically with the configuration script.
 The site will be created at 'https://&lt;yourSharePoint&gt;&#46;sharepoint&#46;com/sites/<b>oneplacesolutions</b>'.